Grecia-09/Cryptocurrencies/README.md

 ## Summary

 This analysis shows that there are a lot of cryptocurrencies that perform similarly while there are a few that are outliers.
-Features of each group need to be analyzed to determine their performance.